solarsoft0/website/docs/docs/community.md

 ## Contributing

 We welcome community contributions!
 Please see the [CONTRIBUTING.md](https://github.com/fonoster/fonoster/blob/main/CONTRIBUTING.md) file in the respective Fonoster repository for instructions on how to submit changes.
-If you are planning on making more elaborate or controversial changes, please discuss them with the community before sending a pull request.
+If you want to make more elaborate or controversial changes, please discuss them with the community before sending a pull request.

 ## Developer Meetings

 We strive to be as open and public as possible.
-Technical discussions happen on Slack and we also host weekly "Office Hours" as an opportunity to meet the maintainers and ask questions.
+Technical discussions happen on Slack, and we also host weekly "Office Hours" for meetings with the maintainers and ask questions.

 ## Code of Conduct